-During the 2007-08 year, the committee will implement a structured program assessment process using a strategy centered on submission of small assignments at regular intervals in an ongoing report, including these items:
+During the 2008-09 year, the committee will continue the structured program assessment process using a strategy centered on submission of small assignments at regular intervals in an ongoing report, including these items:

-- Organization of an annual convocation meeting for program faculty to review prior assessment decisions and activities and to plan assessment work for the upcoming year. - Review of program mission, educational objectives, and student learning outcomes - Three-year rotational plan for assessing student learning outcomes - Mapping of each student learning outcome to the program curriculum, indicating where the outcome is taught and can be assessed - Plans for direct and indirect measures of 2007-08 student learning outcomes scheduled for assessment
+• Organization of an annual convocation meeting for program faculty to review prior assessment decisions and activities and to plan assessment work for the upcoming year.

-- An organized notebook or file cabinet for program assessment records - Periodic assessment write-ups, including data summaries, evaluation of data, and action plans for program improvement - Organization of a spring department meeting to review assessment data and make plans for program improvement - A final assessment report for the learning outcomes web site - Collection and analysis of senior exit data
+- Review of program mission, educational objectives, and student learning outcomes - Three-year rotational plan for assessing student learning outcomes - Mapping of each student learning outcome to the program curriculum, indicating where the outcome is taught and can be assessed - Development of performance indicators for 2008-09 student learning outcomes scheduled for assessment. - Plans for direct and indirect measures of 2008-09 student learning outcomes scheduled for assessment - Implementation and re-assessment of planned improvements from prior year assessment work. - An organized notebook or file cabinet for program assessment records - Periodic assessment write-ups, including data summaries, evaluation of data, and action plans for program improvement - Organization of a spring department meeting to review assessment data and make plans for program improvement - A final assessment report for the learning outcomes web site - Collection and analysis of senior exit data

-The tasks and timelines for 2007-08 are included in this plan as Appendix B. This structured process for ensuring accountability and progress is proposed as a model for future years.
+The tasks and timelines for 2008-09 are included in this plan as Appendix B.